HoudiniGraphql/houdini/CONTRIBUTING.md

 time to start thinking about adding a feature to the codebase, you should start by asking yourself a few questions:

 1. Does the feature appear in the graphql documents that a developer will use?
 If so, you will need to think of a way to persist what the user types in the generated artifacts.
-Remember that the cache will walk down the selection field when writing values to the cache and can look for special keys in order to perform arbitrary logic when dealing with a server's response.
+Remember that the runtime will walk down the selection field when writing values to the cache and can look for special keys in order to perform arbitrary logic when dealing with a server's response.
 Once you have the information persisted in the artifact, all that's left is figuring out how the runtime will handle what's there.